ketosim/mdb_inventory/README.md

 ## Overview

-This inventory management system is designed to help businesses track their inventory, record counts, and generate order summaries based on stock levels and weekly usage.
+This inventory management system is designed to help dominos cbd store track inventory, record counts, and generate order summaries based on stock levels and weekly usage.

 ## Features